Extrosoph/Discord-Bot/README.md

 2. Tells the sunrise and sunset times for Perth in the morning status
 3. Annouces new ongoing episode that is just released based on a website using a logger file
 4. Functions to add and remove anime from the bulletin
+5. Functions to list all anime in the bulletin or list only episodes of a specific anime
 5. Gives roles based on a reaction on a message

 TODO: